trentmillar/plex-file-namer/README.md

 1. **Trailing years**: `Movie Title - 2004`, `Movie Title 2004`, `Movie Title (2004)`
 2. **Parentheses format**: `Movie Title (2004)` (when using `--parentheses-only`)

+### Smart Duration Matching

+When multiple movies/shows have similar names, the script uses video duration to find the correct match:

+1. **Exact Name Priority**: If the search finds an exact name match with duration within ±2 minutes, it's selected
+2. **Best Duration Match**: Otherwise, finds the match with duration closest to but higher than the file's duration
+3. **Fallback**: If no higher duration exists, uses the closest match overall

+Example: When searching for "Bloodsport", if both "Bloodsport (1988)" and "Bloodsport III (1996)" are found, it will choose "Bloodsport (1988)" as the exact name match, even if "Bloodsport III" has a closer duration.

+### Roman Numeral Support

+The script automatically handles different sequel numbering formats:

+- **Automatic conversion**: "Rocky 2" ↔ "Rocky II"
+- **Smart searching**: Searches for both number and Roman numeral versions
+- **Exact matching**: "Cannonball Run 2" correctly matches "Cannonball Run II" in TMDb

 ### Filename Patterns Supported